Kapeli/cheatset/README.md

 cheatsheet do
-  title 'Sample Cheatsheet'  # Will be displayed by Dash in the docset list short_name 'sample'  # Used for the filename of the docset introduction 'My *awesome* cheatsheet'  # can contain markdown and multiple lines
+  title 'Sample Cheatsheet'  # Will be displayed by Dash in the docset list short_name 'sample'  # Used for the filename of the docset introduction 'My *awesome* cheatsheet'  # Can contain markdown and multiple lines

   # A cheatsheet must consist of categories
   category do
-    id 'Windows'  # must be unique and is used as title of the category
+    id 'Windows'  # Must be unique and is used as title of the category

     entry do
       command 'CMD-n'        # Optional